Isothermal titration calorimetry: Applications

-For the past 30 years, isothermal titration calorimetry has been used in a wide array of fields.
+For the past 30 years, isothermal titration calorimetry has been used in a wide array of fields, ranging from metal binding studies to drug discovery, and nanomaterials research.
 In the old days, this technique was used to determine fundamental thermodynamic values for basic small molecular interactions.
 In recent years, ITC has been used in more industrially applicable areas, such as drug discovery and testing synthetic materials.
 Although it is still heavily used in fundamental chemistry, the trend has shifted over to the biological side, where label-free and buffer independent values are relatively harder to achieve.